Raja Sumanapala

 Navaratne Bandara Raja Sumanapala (born 1936 – died 2003 as රාජා සුමනපාල) [Sinhala]), popularly known as Raja Sumanapala, was an actor in Sri Lankan cinema, stage drama and television.

 Personal life

 Sumanapala was born in 1936 in Pelmadulla.
 He completed education from Gankanda Central College, Pelmadulla.

 He was married to popular actress Rathna Sumanapala.
-The couple had two daughters, Waruni and Manjula, and two sons, Prabash and Mahesh.
+The couple had two daughters and two sons.

-His grandchildren are: Dushantha Deshan Samayamanthri, Dulhan Tanishka Sumanapala, Bisandi Laknara Sumanapala, Dulan Hansaja Sumanapala, Dinali Shenara Sumanapala, Bihandu Yethmin perera and Vidusha Sumanapala.

 Acting career

 Sumanapala worked at Pelmadulla Art Forum in the music department, where he met his future wife Rathna.

 He acted in several popular television serials in the early periods.
 His character as "Ali James" in Kopi Kade was highly popularized.